Hong Kong leader survives no confidence vote over building work

 Leung had initially been considered an underdog in March’s poll against Tang.
 But a series of scandals, including one over illegal structures discovered in Tang’s home, proved a tipping point that ruined Tang’s campaign.

-Leung has apologized for “negligence” over the matter, denying he’d covered anything up while blaming a “memory lapse” for much of the confusion.
+Leung has apologised for “negligence” over the matter, denying he’d covered anything up while blaming a “memory lapse” for much of the confusion.

 Leung has faced further criticism over confidential U.S. diplomatic cables published by WikiLeaks that showed his adviser, Shiu Sin-por, told U.S. diplomats that Beijing was not willing to cede complete control over the city’s first direct election for its leader in 2017.